dalebar/viaductecho/README.md

-# Viaduct Echo News Aggregation System
+# Viaduct Echo News Aggregation System (Work in progress)

 An automated news aggregation and publishing system that monitors local Stockport news sources and automatically publishes summarized articles to a Jekyll blog with comprehensive duplicate detection and database management.